aws-samples/cloudformation-transfer-family-efs-ecs-example/README.md

 Your file should now be uploaded in tenant `abc`'s root directory.

-4. Confirm that the file is accessible from tenant `abc`'s ECS service using ECS exec.
+4. Confirm that the `test_file` file is accessible from tenant `abc`'s ECS service using ECS exec.

 ```
 bin/list_efs_tenant_files.sh --tenant-id abc